electricbookworks/ebw-training/making-ebooks/8-testing.md

 Ebooks should be thoroughly checked, sometimes even proofread, just like print books.
 There are two parts to checking ebooks:

-1. Validating the code, and
+1.	validating the code, and
-2.	checking on ereaders.
+2.	checking the ebook on ereaders.

 ## Validating the code